 Can a VPN bypass blocked ports?

-ExpressVPN is my top choice for accessing Netflix.
-It always works with the platform without issues, has impressive speeds, and regularly rotates its IP addresses to access more than 20 libraries.
+I recommend ExpressVPN, as it consistently works with Netflix without issues.
+It offers impressive speeds for streaming in 4K and secures your traffic with military-grade encryption.
 Plus, it’s backed by a 30-day money-back guarantee, so you can try ExpressVPN without risk.
 If you don’t like it, you can get a full refund.

-To summarize, the best VPNs to bypass VPN blocks are…
+To summarize, these are the best VPNs for bypassing VPN blocks...

 Rank